Demanding Power in Pakistan

 If Pakistan is to resolve its energy-related issues in the future, it needs to reframe service delivery as an important political issue of the everyday, rather than one designed to conform to narratives built by an influential elite alone.

-Amina Omer, Research Associate MGHSS, LUMS
+Amina Omer is a Research Associate at MGHSS, LUMS.

 Authors: